jays0n/Projeto-CadKlassmatt/README.md

 Note:

-I. If a user receive the Klassmatt registration request from his/her e-mail, it is strongly recommended create a Inbox aimed to receive those sort of requests named Klassmatt.
+I. If a user receive the Klassmatt registration request from his/her e-mail, it is strongly recommended create a Inbox named Klassmatt aimed to receive those sort of requests.

 II.
 The Excel Sheet model of record data to input is available in documetation (It was named STANDARD_SHEET.xlsx).